korobochek/account_journal/README.md

 - No db is required for the first iteration and a closing account balance output is sufficient

+### Extensions

+- Treat money as integers to make sure rounding errors do not impact account balance calculations
+- Use a different way to input data into the application
+-
 ## Run

 TODO: